EndPointCorp/end-point-blog/2009/09/21/permission-denied-for-postgresqlconf.html.md

 ```

 However, the postgres user *can* see this file, as evidenced by an su to the account and viewing the file.
-What's going on?
+What’s going on?
 Well, anytime you see something odd when using Linux, especially if permissions are involved, you should suspect [SELinux](http://fedoraproject.org/wiki/SELinux/FAQ).
 The first thing to check is if SELinux is running, and in what mode:

 ```nohighlight
 # sestatus